How to harden and temper knife blades

 Let's start with the why you harden steel. when you harden steel, you trap the carbon and iron in stronger but more brittle structures.
 When you temper it you allow carbon to dissolve into the iron and form more durable structures at the cost of some hardness.

-For small blades an ox-acetylene torch will work to harden the blade.
-For larger ones like machetes or swords you will need a proper forge to heat the entire blade to an even red heat, or at least an oxy-propane rosebud to be able to produce enough heat as acetylene has a very low limit on how fast you can draw gas from it.
+For small blades an oxy-acetylene torch can be used to harden the blade.
+For larger ones like adze, machetes or swords you will need a proper forge to heat the entire blade to an even red heat, or an oxy-propane rosebud to be able to produce enough heat as acetylene has a very low limit on how fast you can draw gas from it and enough tanks to run an oxy-acetylene heating rosebud is prohibitively expensive and large.
+I have also seen air-propane torches used but I am not sure if it is economical without a forge to help insulate it.

-When using an ox-acetylene torch I recommend using a slightly fuel rich flame, such that you can see a slight orange feather in the flame. this will help cover the blade in carbon and prevent carbon from being burned off on the surface of the steel.
+When using an oxy-acetylene torch I recommend using a slightly fuel rich flame, such that you can see a slight orange feather in the flame. this will help cover the blade in carbon and prevent carbon and iron from being burned off on the surface of the steel that would result in an oxidizing atmosphere.

-Heat the blade to a dull red heat.
+- Heat the wood carving knife blade to a dull red heat.
 Start at the tang of the blade and work the heat up towards the tip.
-It will be no longer attracted to magnets when it reaches sufficient heat.
+It will be no longer attracted to magnets its just below the critical temperature.
+Get the blade slightly hotter then this.

-If you are hardening a very large blade you may still get some smoke or if you are using motor oil.
+If you are hardening a very large blade in oil you may still get some smoke especially if you are using motor oil.
 I recommend using your torch to ignite the smoke rising off the oil as burning it off will reduce the amount of smoke and smell.